 The main difference between an inlay and an onlay is the amount of coverage to the tooth.

 - A dental inlay is most like a tooth filling, placed within the cusps of the tooth.
+If the decay is too large for a filling, then we will suggest using a dental inlay.

 About the Procedure